RM503/Regen_analytics_app/README.md

 ISDA_PASSWORD=...
 SUPABASE_URL=...
 ```
+An template is also found in `.env_template`.
 For a complete set of instructions on how to use the app, please check the `docs` folder.

 ## Access through AWS Elastic Beanstalk

-A test deployment of the app currently exists in AWS Elastic Beanstalk as well.
+A test deployment of the app currently exists in AWS Elastic Beanstalk as well-

 http://regen-app-test.eba-btqhah9s.us-east-1.elasticbeanstalk.com/